LLNL/radiuss-shared-ci/docs/index.rst

 Background and Motivation
 =========================

-Projects in the RADIUSS effort target the same machines and use Spack the `Spack packaging system <https://spack.io>`_ to ensure that they build successfully with similar toolchains.
+Projects in the RADIUSS effort target the same machines and use the `Spack packaging system <https://spack.io>`_ to ensure that they build successfully with similar toolchains.

 We designed an automated *CI infrastructure based on GitLab* that we meant to